patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/TBoS-00.png)

 Note:
-I call it The Book of Shaders... because of The Book of Shadows.
+I call it The Book of Shaders... as a satiric reference to The Book of Shadows.
 In it I start dealing with questions about.
 Where to start?
 What's the best way to learn or teach code?
 How a shader "hello world" example should look like?
 What are the minimum requirements terms of equipment, conceptual and technical?

 --